part

 in music

-11 countable music for a particular voice or instrument in a group singing or playing together the clarinet part
+11 countable music for a particular voice or instrument in a group singing or playing together

 The first two verses of the song are set in four-part harmony.